 As a lover of Scotch malt whisky, Ken Loach’s Angels’ Share film was great entertainment for me one October evening whilst on holiday in the Scottish Highlands.
-(It’s best to make sure the the kids are safely tucked up in bed before watching this film!)
+(Make sure any young kids are safely tucked up in bed before watching this film!)
 But what does this have to do with ISA tax benefits?

 The devastating realisation that some whisky evaporates as it matures made me think of how our savings can suffer a similar fate.